-Children and young people make up around one fifth of the UK’s population.
-Improving their health and wellbeing is an investment in future generations, the prosperity of this country and sustainability of the NHS.
+Children and young people make up a fifth of the UK’s population.
+Improving their health, wellbeing and understanding of the NHS is a priority not only for their future, but the future of the NHS.

 As part of the celebrations for the 70th birthday of the NHS we are developing new opportunities to work more closely with schools and youth organisations.